 For her MPA internship she worked for the Transylvania County school system in the child nutrition office in summer 2015.
 Learning about school lunch programs has been helpful for her job at Farm Aid because, “some of our grantee organizations work on farm-to-school and school garden programs and policies.”

 Brookshire said all of her intern experiences were valuable learning experiences and encourages students to make the effort: “The internships allowed me to apply what I had learned in the classroom in real-world settings and also influenced my research topics.
 All together, my courses and internships rounded out my resume to help me get my current position.”

-She said her professor, Dr. Mark Bradbury, director of the MPA program, repeatedly reminded students that internships were valuable in that they informed the student about work they did not want to pursue, as much as the other way around.
+She said her professor, Dr. Mark Bradbury, repeatedly reminded students that internships were valuable in that they informed the student about work they did not want to pursue, as much as the other way around.
 Read more at: http://www.appstate.edu/internships/id/laura-brookshire

 An internship in a NOAA laboratory during Summer 2016 provided a lesson in the value of collaboration.